By André Bastos Gurgel, OAB

 What Is the Magna Carta?

-The Magna Carta was signed by both feudal barons and King John at Runnymede near Windsor Castle in 1215.
-The document consisted of a series of written promises between the king and his subjects.
+The Magna Carta was a legal-political document signed by both feudal barons and King John at Runnymede near Windsor Castle in 1215, in which the king made a number of concessions in hopes of gaining the support of his subjects.
 In signing the document, the king was promising to govern England and deal with its people according to the customs of feudal law.
 It was an attempt by the English barons to put a bridle on kings who might otherwise become overly ambitious.

 The Beginning of Civil Liberties: a Fragment of the Magna Carta